moonpiedumplings/moonpiedumplings.github.io/playground/ape-experiments/index.md

 <https://pkgin.net/>

-Pkgin is a package manager that can build things from source quickly.
+Pkgin is a package manager that can manage packages compiled by [pkgsrc](https://www.pkgsrc.org/).
 It works on multiple BSDs (including Dragonfly), Macos, and Debian Linux.
 I don't think we'll ever see OpenSolaris but we'll see.